 НМ Knowledge Social and Emotional Skills Questions for Family Learning Ages 3-5 Know the names for some parts of their body Know what the word 'healthy' means Know some things that they need to do to keep healthy Know that they need to exercise to keep healthy Know how to help themselves go to sleep and that sleep is good for them Know when and how to wash their hands properly Know what to do if they get lost Know how to say No to strangers Recognise how exercise makes them feel Recognise how different foods can make them feel Can explain what they need to do to stay healthy Can give examples of healthy food Can explain how they might feel if they don't get enough sleep Can explain what to do if a stranger approaches them Can you tell me which parts of the body you know the names for What do we need to do to be healthy?
 What food do we eat that is healthy?
 What can you do to help yourself get to sleep?
 What would you do if a stranger approached you? (discuss a few different locations, park, shop etc) How does Jigsaw Jenie help you at school?
 Shall we share a Calm Me time healthier than others.
-They discuss the importance names of some key parts as well as how to stay heal of sleep and what they can do to help themselves ge er and what they should do if approached by someone Sleep, Wash, Clean, Stranger, Scared, Trust. t to sleep.
+They discuss the importance names of some key parts as well as how to stay heal of sleep and what they can do to help themselves get and what they should do if approached by someone Sleep, Wash, Clean, Stranger, Scared, Trust. t to sleep.
 They talk about hand washing and why it

-Know the difference between being healthy and unhealthy Know some ways to keep healthy Know how to make healthy lifestyle choices Know how to keep themselves clean and healthy Know that germs cause disease / illness Know that all household products, including medicines, can be harmful if not used properly Know that medicines can help them if they feel poorly Know how to keep safe when crossing the road Know about people who can keep them safe healthy choices Realise that they are special Keep themselves safe Recognise ways to look after themselves if they feel poorly Recognise when they feel frightened and know how to ask for help Recognise how being healthy helps them to feel happy Can you give me an example of a healthy / unhealthy choice?
+Ages 5-6 Know the difference between being healthy and unhealthy Know some ways to keep healthy Know how to make healthy lifestyle choices Know how to keep themselves clean and healthy Know that germs cause disease / illness Know that all household products, including medicines, can be harmful if not used properly Know that medicines can help them if they feel poorly Know how to keep safe when crossing the road Know about people who can keep them safe Feel good about themselves when they make healthy choices Realise that they are special Keep themselves safe Recognise ways to look after themselves if they feel poorly Recognise when they feel frightened and know how to ask for help Recognise how being healthy helps them to feel happy Can you give me an example of a healthy / unhealthy choice?
 How do you feel when you make a healthy choice?
-Can you tell me something that is special abou you?
-Can I tell you something I think is special abou you?
+Can you tell me something that is special about you?
+Can I tell you something I think is special about you?
 What can you do when you feel poorly?
 Can you talk about a time when you felt frightened?
 Who can you ask for help when you feel frightened?
-How does Jigsaw Jerrie Cat help you to pause in lessons? that germs can make you unwell.
+How does Jigsaw Jerrie Cat help you to pause In this Puzzle the class talk healthy and unhealthy of that germs can make you unwell.
 The children learn Key Vocabulary choices and how these choices make them feel.
-They a about road safety as well as people who can help the bices, Clean, Body parts, Keeping clean, Toiletry item em to stay safe.
+They in about road safety as well as people who can help the oices, Clean, Body parts, Keeping clean, Toiletry item Eyes, Ears, Look, Listen, Wait. em to stay safe.